mazetoken/mminer/README.md

 --------------------------------------------------------------------------------

-### Mining tutorial (Kali Linux or Ubuntu on Windows 10, Windows 10 and Kali Linux on Android phone)
+### Mining tutorial (Ubuntu, Debian or Kali Linux on Windows 10, Windows 10 and Debian Linux on Android phone)

 You need to have some basic knowledge how to use Windows or Linux and a command line.
 This tutorial may not be for perfect, so use your intuition.
 It is not tested on "fresh" Windows and you may need some other applications or drivers installed, that I am not aware